 RADT 4330 Introduction to Technical Radiation Oncology.
 (Formerly 330) Content is designed to familiarize the student therapist with the technical aspects of radiography and radiographic equipment.
 Discussion will include orientation to the function and operation of radiographic equipment.
-2 semester credit hours.
+2 semester credit hour/s.

 RADT 4331 Principles and Practice of Radiation Therapy I. (Formerly 331) Content is designed to provide an overview of cancer and the specialty of radiation therapy.
 The medical, biological, and pathological aspect as well as the physical and technical aspects will be discussed.
 The roles and responsibilities of the radiation therapist, the treatment prescription, the documentation of treatment parameters and delivery will also be discussed.
-3 semester credit hours.
+3 semester credit hour/s.

 RADT 4332 Pathology.
 (Formerly 332) The course content is presented in two parts: general pathology and neoplasia.
 General pathology introduces basic disease concepts, theories of disease causation and system-by-system pathophysiologic disorders most frequently encountered in clinical practice.
 Neoplasia provides an indepth study of new and abnormal development of cells.
 The processes involved in the development and classification of both benign and malignant tumors and site-specific information on malignant tumors is presented.
-2 semester credit hours.
+2 semester credit hour/s.

 RADT 4333 Radiation Physics.
 (Formerly 333) Content is designed to establish a basic knowledge of physics pertinent to developing an understanding of radiations used in the clinical setting.
 Fundamental physical units, measurements, principles, atomic structure, and types of radiation emphasized.
 Also presented are the fundamentals of x-ray generating equipment, x-ray production, and its interaction with matter.
-2 semester credit hours.
+2 semester credit hour/s.

 RADT 4334 Clinical Practicum I. (Formerly 334) Content is designed to provide sequential development, application, analysis, integration, synthesis, and evaluation of concepts and theories in radiation therapy.
 Through structured sequential assignments in clinical facilities, concepts of team practice, patient-centered clinical practice, and professional development shall be discussed, examined, and evaluated.
 This includes supervised clinical education, which offers a sufficient and well-balanced variety of radiation treatments, examinations, and equipment.
 Various rotations include: general radiation therapy treatment rooms, Simulator/CT simulator, Nursing Department, and Physics/Dosimetry Department.
-3 semester credit hours.
+3 semester credit hour/s.
 Engaged Learning.

 RADT 4335 Medical Imaging.
-(Formerly 335) Content is designed to establish procedures for imaging human structure and their relevance to radiation therapy.
-Topographic, radiographic, and cross-sectional anatomy will be studied and demonstrated through various imaging modalities.
-2 semester credit hours.
+(Formerly 335) Content is designed to establish a knowledge base in factors that govern and influence the production and recording of radiographic images for patient simulation, treatment planning, and treatment verification in radiation oncology.
+Radiation oncology imaging equipment and related devices will be emphasized.
+Procedure for imaging human structure and their relevance to radiation therapy; topographical anatomy, radiographic and cross sectional anatomy.
+Identification of anatomic structures as demonstrated through various imaging modalities.
+2 semester credit hour/s.

 RADT 4336 Introduction to Radiologic Sciences.
 (Formerly 336) Content is designed to provide students with an overview of the foundations, concepts, history and theories in radiation therapy and the practitioner's role in the health care delivery system.
 The interrelatedness of standards of care, law, ethical standards and competence will be examined.
 Radiation Therapy patient care content will provide the student with concepts and competencies in assessment and evaluation of the patient for service delivery.
 Psychological and physical needs and factors affecting treatment outcome will be presented and examined.
 Routine and emergency care procedures will be presented.
-2 semester credit hours.
+2 semester credit hour/s.

 RADT 4337 Radiation Safety and Protection.
 (Formerly 337) Content is designed to present basic principles of radiation protection and safety for the radiation therapist.
 Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies, and health care organizations are incorporated.
 Specific responsibilities of the radiation therapist are discussed, examined, performed and evaluated.
-2 semester credit hours.
+2 semester credit hour/s.